-• Baycare provides referrals for short term private and confidential counseling services for credit students who need to resolve problems affecting their college performance.
+• Baycare Links to an external site. provides referrals for short term private and confidential counseling services for credit students who need to resolve problems affecting their college performance.
 Call 1-800-878-5470 for a referral.
 Please consider using Baycare if you find yourself in need of support.